 12 Terminate treatment at the earliest moment consistent with the good care of the client.

-13 Not permit considerations of religion, nationality, gender, marital status, age, disability, politics, sexual orientation or social standing to adversely influence client treatment.
+13 Members must consider the clients religion, nationality, gender, marital status, age, disability, politics, sexual orientation or social standing but not allow these considerations to adversely influence client treatment.

 14 Disclose full details of all relevant memberships, training, experience, qualifications and appropriate avenues of complaint to clients, upon request.

 15 Use no claim or title connected with the National Council or its associated Registers other than that they are members of the National Council of Psychotherapists or associated Registers with appropriate designated letters.
 (N.B.
 Officers of the Council shall be further entitled to state the position held by them.)

 16 Make no claim that they hold specific qualifications unless such claim can be fully substantiated.
 (In the absence of appropriate medical qualifications, no Registered Member may utilise the title “Doctor” in a manner that may mislead any member of the public to believe that they are medically qualified and any use of this title must be clearly defined by a suitable qualifying statement.)

 17 Explain fully to clients in advance of any treatment, the fee levels, precise terms of payment and any charges that might be imposed for non-attendance or cancelled appointments.
 (Whilst not obligatory, written material is preferable to verbal statements as this is less likely to give grounds for misunderstanding should any dispute between client and therapist subsequently develop).